jowilf/qwikcrud/README.md

 ## Roadmap

-QwikCrud is designed to support various stacks and AI providers.
+`qwikcrud` is designed to support various stacks and AI providers.
 Here's an overview of what has been accomplished and what is planned for the future:

 - [x] FastAPI + SQLAlchemy